jlbradley1844/jlbradley1844.github.io/_posts/2022-07-25-spirituality-definition.md

 Baha'i belief.
 As a Baha'i, one may happily travel to exotic climes and meditate in the most inspiring places; indeed, Shoghi Effendi was know for escaping to Switzerland for vacations from his famously overworked schedule.
-But Baha'is know that he was carrying out his import spiritual work during his periods of overwork, not during his escape.
+But Baha'is know that he was carrying out his most import work during his periods of overwork, not during his escape.

 ## Concluding Thoughts